 But this is not the whole story.
 To be certain, the northmen who went on such raids were harsh warriors taking plunder from often defenseless peoples.
 They did not, however, form the entirety of the culture of Old Norse speakers.
 Not every speaker of Old Norse was termed a víkingr; and often when the term is applied, it has more the connotation of 'free enterpriser' than 'cutthroat pirate'.
 Archaeology rounds out the picture, showing that the part of Scandinavian culture not engaged in foreign raids was in places tied to the land, and more often centered on trading.
 Presumably it was the search for new trade routes which impelled Scandinavians to push into eastern Europe, laying the foundations for the cultures mentioned in the earliest Russian documents.
 Scandinavians prospered along such trade routes, the wealthiest evidently in Gotland.
 These Gotlanders were themselves wary of pirating, since most of the treasures unconvered by archaeologists come from hidden stashes deliberately buried by the foot of trees or near large rocks.

 The linguistic genealogy of Old Norse begins with the spread of Proto-Indo-European.
-Schematically, we may imagine that the community which later became Germanic speakers was at some time a group of speakers of a certain dialect of Proto-Indo-European (PIE).
-When their speech community became sufficiently separated from other PIE speakers to allow for independent language evolution, over time their dialect developed into what we may term Common Germanic or Proto-Germanic (PGmc).
-The same process then repeated, so that, through the course of migration, distinct groups within the PGmc speech community became isolated from one another.
+Proto-Indo-European (PIE) refers to a language reconstructed by linguists and presumably extant before the advent of writing in its speaking area.
+The term can likewise refer to the presumed speakers of this language: a group united by a linguistic identity, though perhaps ethnically diverse, as we see among modern languages like English and Spanish.
+PIE provides the root of a linguistic family tree including, aside from Germanic, other branches such as Slavic, Celtic, Indo-Iranian, Romance, and Greek languages.
+Schematically, we may imagine that a certain dialect group within the PIE speaking community began to distance itself from the remainder of the community.
+This might have happened, for example, through migration, increased commerce with neighboring cultures, or an influx of speakers of non-Indo-European backgrounds.
+Over time this speech community became sufficiently distinct from other PIE speakers to allow for independent language evolution.
+Through ensuing centuries of population influx, shifting geographic frontiers, and intermingling with neighboring cultures this dialect developed into what we may term Common Germanic or Proto-Germanic (PGmc).
+The same process then repeated, so that PGmc itself came to display ever more dramatic regional variation.
 By the late pre-Christian, early Christian era, there emerged three distinct dialects: East, West, and North Germanic.
 From West Germanic developed Old English and Old Frisian, as well as Old High German and Old Saxon.
 From North Germanic are descended the Scandinavian languages, with the oldest literature in Old Norse.
 East Germanic is only attested in Gothic, which has no modern descendants.

 Such a tripartite division unfortunately oversimplifies the situation.
 There seem to be several points of convergence between branches, so that it is difficult to maintain a view of early division and subsequent isolation.
 For example, Old Norse and Gothic show a common innovation within the Germanic family, whereby medial jj and ww are both sharpened (to ddj and ggw in Gothic, to ggj and ggw in Old Norse).
 Likewise both retain -t as a marker of the second person singular past indicative.
 These might be considered indications of a close affinity between the East and North branches of Germanic.